 The game also had a Card Game version called Terraforming Mars: Ares Expedition.

 The game contains examples of following tropes:

 - Absent Aliens: Due to the game's (relative) realism, no Martians show up.
-At most you'll find some local bacteria through the "search for Maritna life" project.
+At most you'll find some local bacteria through the "Search for Martian Life" project.

-- Boring, but Practical: The "railway system" card is not what you'd call cutting-edge science fiction — but it provides income in proportion to the total number of cities built, and it can be pretty powerful in the late game.
+- Boring, but Practical: The "Martian Rails" card is not exactly what you'd call cutting-edge science fiction — but it provides income in proportion to the total number of cities built on Mars, and can be pretty powerful in the middle-to-late game.

 - Colonized Solar System: Strongly implied to be the setting.
 Several resources are shipped from Jupiter's and Saturn's moons, so there should have to be at least some bases that far out.
-This is made explicit in one of the expansion, which focuses on the colonies throughout the system.
+This is made explicit in the Colonies expansion, which focuses on the outposts throughout the system.